platformio/platformio-docs/en/stable/_sources/integration/compile_commands.rst.txt

 A default path for ``compile_commands.json`` is ":ref:`projectconf_pio_build_dir`/envname".
-You can override this path with :ref:`projectconf_advanced_scripting` and ``COMPILATIONDB_PATH`` environment variable.
+You can override this path with :ref:`scripting` and ``COMPILATIONDB_PATH`` environment variable.
 For example, generate ``compile_commands.json`` in a root of project: